Introduction to Materials Engineering

 - use the computer systems required in the initial courses of the programme, as well as know and apply the corresponding regulations and rules for use of the University IT systems.

 Fundamental concepts, research and development, and industrial activities in the field of materials science and engineering.
-Introduction to sustainability and, in particular, ethical and environmental consequences of materials management, development and use.
 Guest lecturers, from both industry and the university, presenting recent fields of application and research.
-Study visits to companies and/or research divisions at the Ångström Laboratory or other relevant entities.
+Study visit to companies and/or research divisions at the Ångström Laboratory.
 Information about later programme courses and their role for the programme.
 Introduction to the library and its services.
-The university's IT systems, and their regulations. .
+The university's IT systems, and ethics in using them.
 The course evaluation system employed at the programme.
 Equal opportunities with respect to the Discrimination Act.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.